MasakiKimura/SmoothCamera/README.md

 This value is a threashold to prevent to switch a low quality at the time of high FPS.
 Make sure to set 'None' if you use a speedslider MOD.

+- Don't apply when a FreeCamera mode is enabled:
+If you want to apply at free camera mode, check it.

 5. Setting pattern

  A) Default shadow quality      : High